Setting default Values#

 Normally, we keep --ramps.ramp-length unset and let the geometry computation do the rest.

 If you already know SUMO or if you have taken a look at some of the examples you may have noticed that vehicles used to "jump" over a junction instead of driving over them.
-This behaviour was quite appropriate for simulating large scenarios as in these cases the simulation error could be neglected (at least we have neglected it).
+This behavior was quite appropriate for simulating large scenarios as in these cases the simulation error could be neglected (at least we have neglected it).
 Since version 0.10.0 SUMO will by default simulate traffic over the junctions in a way you know it from reality.
 Because inserting inner lanes into a network dramatically increases the network's size, you may want to return to the old behavior using the option --no-internal-links.

 Pruning the imported network#

 netconvert offers you some possibilities to constrain the read edges what is quite needful if one has a large street network but only wants to simulate a part of it or only the major roads.
 The first possibility to constrain the input is to name all the edges you want to keep.
-You can either do this on the command line/within your configuration directly using --keep-edges.explicit <ID>[,<ID>]* where each <ID> represents the id of an edge you want to keep separated by a ',' or you can save this list into a file where each id is stored in a seperate line and then let netconvert read this file using --keep-edges.input-file <FILE>.
+You can either do this on the command line/within your configuration directly using --keep-edges.explicit <ID>[,<ID>]* where each <ID> represents the id of an edge you want to keep separated by a ',' or you can save this list into a file where each id is stored in a separate line and then let netconvert read this file using --keep-edges.input-file <FILE>.
 In the case you are joining edges using --geometry.remove (see "Removing Geometry Nodes"), you may also be interested in the option --keep-edges.postload which forces netconvert to join the edges first and remove the unwished afterwards.